 Memorial day was all about the plumbing drain.
+We had got our roof recently fixed by a roofing st louis company and so it was time to fix the plumbing as well.
 Stefan decided to call in the emergency plumbing, they came into town to help out.
 Stefan and Fred pulled out a bunch of super heavy, 4” cast iron pipe.
 The work was back-breaking and difficult.
 We used the sawzall and use about a dozen saw blades.
 It was one blade per cut for the easy cuts.
 The final cut used 3 blades!
 We also found that putting a little mineral oil on the blade as cutting fluid, kept the blades cooler and really helped the cutting process.
 I think some actual cutting fluid would be better but the mineral oil seemed to work fine.
 They then replaced the cast iron pipe with PVC which is always an exercise in geometry.
 The whole thing will now be much easier to work with and we should be able to cut into the PVC to add drains as needed.

 As an added bonus, we were able to get the drain for the wash down sink set up in the kitchen.
 After we got the supply done, we were able to transition from paper plates now that we have a sink big enough to wash a plate.
 It’s a nice change.
 On the recommendation of Stefan, we looked at these Top 5 Best Small Dehumidifier Reviews – 2019 [Updated], as we did not want the moist atmosphere of the kitchen to harm all the things kept in it.